-II.3 Schedule of contractor's equipment relevant to the project /22pts Note: The proof of possession or lease will be considered.
+II.3 Schedule of contractor's equipment relevant to the project /22pts Note: Only the proof of possession.

 Equipment Marks

-1 One dump truck of 5 tons each.
-7
+1 One pickup or jeep.
+10

 2 One Concrete mixer.
-2

-3 One pick-up.
-7
+5

-4 Pipe welding machine 4
+3 Pipe welding machine 5

-5 One DGPS.
+4 One DGPS.
 2